Every person should be able to live, work, and play in their community free from the threat of gun violence.

 Factsheet: What Is Community Violence Intervention?

 Our nation is experiencing a deadly surge in gun violence.
-In 2020, there was an unprecedented rise in shootings, with more than 45,000 gun-related deaths.
+Starting in 2020, there was an unprecedented rise in shootings, with more than 48,000 gun-related deaths in 2021 and 2022.
 At least twice as many people were shot and survived.
 Today in the United States, gun violence is the leading cause of death for children and adolescents.

 Most shootings in the US take place in cities, where violence is further concentrated spatially, racially, and within groups.
-While the impact of violence is felt broadly, the vast majority of shootings take place in small geographic areas.
+While the impact of violence is felt broadly, the vast majority of shootings take place in small geographic areas and is perpetrated by a very small number of individuals.
 According to a 2018 analysis by the National Network for Safe Communities, in many cities, less than 1% of the population is associated with the vast majority of shooting incidents in a given year.

 Cycles of community violence are also inexorably linked to levels of police-community trust.
 While our justice system arrests, convicts, and incarcerates people of color for minor offenses at an alarming rate, the murder of far too many Black and Brown people go unsolved.
 Across 52 of the nation’s largest cities, nearly three-quarters of all unsolved murders involved a victim who was Black.